RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control

 As an effect of the added cost, the obtained solution presents smaller acceleration peaks and a larger stance configuration of the feet.
-These two elements together result in an increased value of the stability margin both during the triple and the quadruple support phases and in an average improvement of the stability margin of about 0.025 m.
+These two elements together result in an increased value of the stability margin both during the triple and the quadruple stance phases and in an average improvement of the stability margin of about \SI{0.025}{\meter}.
+Although the derivatives of the stability margin network represent an approximation of the Jacobians, we observed that this approximation still remained valid along the state regions sampled by TOWR, allowing us to obtain a feasible trajectory while maximizing the stability margin.

 We observed a similar behavior while training our RL footstep planning policy.
-For a higher stability margin reward coefficient we observed that the footstep planning policy preferred a wider stance behavior.
-Upon increasing the reward coefficient for stepping close to the nominal feet position and lowering the stability margin coefficient, we observed that the footstep planning policy preferred a wider stance behavior only during unstable motion phases.
-This is demonstrated in \href{https://youtu.be/FpNSmbZv7GY}{Movie S5}.
+For a higher stability margin reward coefficient the footstep planning policy preferred a wider stance behavior.
+Upon increasing the reward coefficient for stepping close to the nominal feet position and lowering the stability margin coefficient, the footstep planning policy preferred a wider stance behavior only during unstable motion phases.
+This is demonstrated in \href{https://youtu.be/vSOU-USXK64}{Movie S5}.